Little League World Series: Regions

 There are eight international divisions, which provide 10 teams to the international bracket of the tournament.
-This is due to Cuba, Panama, and Puerto Rico receiving automatic bids to the LLWS on a rotating basis—annually, two teams receive a bid while the other plays through its regional tournament (Cuba or Puerto Rico through the Caribbean region; Panama through Latin America region).
+This is due to Cuba, Curaçao, Panama, and Puerto Rico receiving automatic bids to the LLWS on a rotating basis—annually, two teams receive a bid while the others play through their regional tournament (Cuba, Curaçao, or Puerto Rico through the Caribbean region; Panama through Latin America region).